eguller/hntoplinks/README.md

-Aggregate daily, weekly, monthly, yearly and all time top links from Hacker News (http://news.ycombinator.com) It does a similar job as http://news.ycombinator.com/best Application is hosted at http://www.hntoplinks.com
+Aggregate daily, weekly, monthly, yearly and all time top links from Hacker News (http://news.ycombinator.com)<br>
+It does a similar job as http://news.ycombinator.com/best <br>
+Application is hosted at http://www.hntoplinks.com <br>

 See following applications for alternatives.
 <ul>